snowdriftcoop/snowdrift/GUIDE.md

 We recommend setting your text editor to have the TAB key do indentation of four spaces generally.
 However, we use 2-space indentation for .hamlet files.
+We also use 80-character maximum line widths.

 ### vim

 For vim users, your config file .vimrc should include these four lines:

+    set textwidth=80
     set expandtab
     set shiftwidth=4
     set tabstop=4